guilimberg/guilimberg.github.io/_pages/research.md

 </p>

 <p align="justify">
 People is why we do science.
-With Hélio Perottoni and <a href="https://amarante.netlify.app/previous/previousbr/" style="text-decoration: none">João Amarante</a>, we maintain the <i><b>MilkyWayBR</b></i> group, which is an initiative to bring together Brazilian researchers scattered accross the globe with interest in Galactic Archaeology and ralated topics.
-We keep a weekly journal club (in PT-BR) and a Slack channel to facilitate discussions and collaborations.
+With Hélio Perottoni and <a href="https://amarante.netlify.app/previous/previousbr/" style="text-decoration: none">João Amarante</a>, we co-founded the <i><b>MilkyWayBR</b></i> group, which is an initiative to bring together Brazilian researchers scattered accross the globe with interest in Galactic Archaeology and ralated topics.
+We maintain a weekly <a href="https://amarante.netlify.app/previous/previousbr/" style="text-decoration: none">journal club</a> (in PT-BR) and a Slack channel to facilitate discussions and collaborations.
 Below, participants of our very first <i>MilkyWayBR</i> large meeting in 2026.
 </p>
 <img src="https://i.postimg.cc/W3Bgsy79/mwbr-meeting-2026.png">